OpenCTI-Platform/opencti/docs/docs/deployment/managers.md

 More information can be found [here](../administration/decay-rules.md).

+## Trash manager

+The trash manager is responsible to delete permanently elements stored in the [trash](../usage/delete-restore.md) after a specified period of time (7 days by default).

 ## Filigran telemetry manager

 The telemetry manager collects periodically statistical data about platform usage.